 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The CAP Copy Advice team advises that promoters seek expert legal advice before proceeding with this type of promotion, to ensure that the mechanisms involved do not make them unlawful lotteries.
 (See Promotional Marketing: Lotteries).

-House raffles or competitions are promotions in which promoters offer their house or property as a prize.
+Win a House prize draws or competitions are promotions in which promoters offer their house or property as a prize.
 The ASA has investigated multiple ads for this type of promotion, and has found many in breach for changing closing dates or other terms and conditions, withholding the prize advertised or offering a significantly lower value cash prize, and omitting significant conditions.

 Award the prize described, or a reasonable equivalent